sonnym/sonnym.github.io-src/_posts/2014-05-05-writing-game-of-life-in-elm.markdown

 concerned with simply taking one value and mutating it into another, but instead, with taking a signal and converting it into another signal.
-The `main` function can also be of the type `Signal Element`, which, in a sense, becomes the goal of our program - we have an input of type `Signal [Float]` we will be taking from `Random.floatList`, and we want to convert it into a `Signal Element` that Elm can consume.
+The `main` function can also be of the type `Signal Element`, which, in a sense, becomes the goal of our program - we have an input of type `Signal (List Int)` we will be taking from `Random.list`, and we want to convert it into a `Signal Element` that Elm can consume.

-Herein lies a core concept - that of `lift`ing a signal.
-The `lift` function has the type `(a -> b) -> Signal a -> Signal b`; it takes a function from type `a` to type `b` and a signal of type `a` and returns a signal of type `b`.
+Herein lies a core concept - that of `map`ing a signal.
+The `map` function has the type `(a -> b) -> Signal a -> Signal b`; it takes a function from type `a` to type `b` and a signal of type `a` and returns a signal of type `b`.
 This function is the primay means by which signals are converted from one type to